 Yes, as long as your child is responsible and old enough, contacts are a very good option for sport activities since they don’t fall off your face and give you better side vision.

 It is recommended for children to get their first eye exam at six months old followed by a second exam at age three and then another exam before starting school if there is no obvious poor vision or crossed eyes.

 Will sitting too close to the television set hurt my child's eyes?

 All electronics are backlit with LED lights that emit blue light that can disrupt your child’s sleep patterns and possibly hurt their eyes.

 Is my child likely to inherit my need for glasses?

-Yes, having one or two parents with refractive error or a crossed eye increases the likelihood that the child will inherit these conditions.
+Yes, having one or two parents with a refractive error or crossed eyes increases the likelihood that the child will inherit these conditions.